Smoked salt is a wonderful seasoning used to add a smokey flavor to various dishes.

 - This smoking tube is MADE FROM STAINLESS STEEL

 — The first step before cold smoking is to prepare your smoker.
-The target temperature of grill should be no higher than 80 degrees Fahrenheit before putting the salt inside.
+The target temperature of the grill should be no higher than 80 degrees Fahrenheit before putting the salt inside.

 —Fill the pellet tube smoker with a flavored pellet of your choice.